 Existing or Pending Electronic Skin Options

-Now that we know the bionic hand requirements for electronic skin, let’s examine the current leading options for this important technology.
+Now that we’ve identified the main sensory requirements for electronic skin, let’s examine the current leading options for this important technology.
 After this section, we’ll look at Enhancement Options.

 E-dermis is the brainchild of scientists at John Hopkins University (JHU).
 The following video provides a good overview of e-dermis and how it integrates with both a bionic hand and its wearer as of mid-2018: